 Packing & Organization

-A high-quality messenger bag should improve and support daily commuting with a broad array of attributes: comfort, of course, but also an ability to hold, secure, and facilitate easy access to the items inside.
+A well-designed bag will enable straightforward organization without the user having to overthink anything.
 To be effective, a bag needs to address diverse circumstances that may change from one day to the next.
 A bag's storage design also needs to be efficient.
 No one wants to be weighed down or hindered by their gear or daily essentials; we all want a bag that allows us to feel free and nimble.
-A well-designed bag will enable straightforward organization without the user having to overthink anything.

-The Mission Workshop Monty and the Peak Design Everyday Messenger performed well in this category for opposite reasons.
-The Monty is simple, straightforward, and intuitive.
-The storage features are minimalistic, so you don't have to sweat over where you're going to store all your bits and bobs.
-On the flip side, the Everyday Messenger has a plethora of pockets, slots, and storage options.
+The Peak Design Everyday Messenger has a plethora of pockets, slots, and storage options.
 There are internal dividers that velcro in place to separate your camera body from lenses or to organize your lunch and beverages.
 It has a key leash on a shock cord with a removable key fob, so you always know where to find your key, and large and small zippered pockets and slots of all varieties.
 It is an ace for organization if you prefer a bag with countless compartments to house all your essentials.

-The Timbuk2 (Left) and Oiwas (Right) have very similar interior designs that were fine for packing up our laptop and coffee to head to the office.
+The Timbuk2 (left) and Oiwas (right) have very similar interior designs for packing up our laptop and coffee to head to the office.

 Electronics